TreeKat71/30DaysOfAirflow/day5_python_oper/README.md

 How to run it
 ------------
 1. Remember to copy the `py_oper.py` to the `dags` folder
+2. Start the airflow web UI server to help you monitor the tasks

-2. $ airflow webserver
+        $ airflow webserver

-3. Through the web ui, click the switch (next to the dag name) from off to on
+3. Through the web UI, click the switch (next to the dag name) from off to on
+4. Start the scheduler to execute tasks

-4. $ airflow scheduler
+        $ airflow scheduler

-And then you should see things like gif below
+And then you should see things like gifs below
 <br>

 ![img](imgs/1.gif)